 I knew what I’d done wrong, sometimes I push the boundaries too far and I lose.
-To help you troubleshoot your sourdough bread issues I’ve explained what went wrong in my cone shaped bread and other sourdough bread disasters I’ve dealt with before.
-For help with your starter I have page dedicated to sourdough starter troubleshooting.
+To help you troubleshoot your sourdough bread issues I’ve explained what went wrong in my cone-shaped bread and other sourdough bread disasters I’ve dealt with before.
+For help with your starter, I have a page dedicated to sourdough starter troubleshooting.

 Why was my sourdough bread cone shaped?

 Even though it had been fed for a couple of days it was not strong enough to raise the bread.
 I believe enough gas was produced by the wild yeasts, the issue lies in the lack of dough conditioning.
 The smell of the sourdough wasn’t well perfumed which is a sign of it not being ripe.

 A young starter will have some unusual smells.
 It needs time for the lactic acids to take over the unwanted bacteria and create a stable ecosystem.